niradler/tracking-number-validation/README.md

 ## Updates

-v2 is coming soon with api changes. checkout out v1 and v2 branches.
+v2 is coming soon with api changes. checkout v1 and v2 branches.

 v2 api: